 The proper name for oxygen bleach is sodium percarbonate.
 Despite it’s technical sounding name, it is an environmentally safe product.

-It is NOT a chlorine bleach, Chlorine bleaches are corrosive and toxic!
+Sodium percarbonate is NOT a chlorine bleach, Chlorine bleaches are corrosive and toxic, please do not use chlorine bleaches in your garden!

 Moss and Algae attach themselves to surfaces like wood and tarmac by tiny hair-like structures called rhizoids.
 Sodium percarbonate breaks these rhizoids, effectively cutting off the moss and algae’s support system.

-Organic matter like algae is broken down which makes sodium percarbonate an effective and inexpensive method for cleaning indoors and out.
+Organic matter like algae is broken down by the oxygen which makes sodium percarbonate an effective and inexpensive method for cleaning indoors and out.
 Some of the best ways to use it are:

 - Cleaning wooden garden furniture